VasiliyKolihalov/FatNetLib/docs/2-essentials/2-endpoints.md

 To register endpoints in Controller-style, use the `AddController()` method.
 You can also use the `PutController()` method from the module.
 Read more about [Registering endpoints in modules](10-modules.md).

 These methods accept a controller instance.
 A controller is a class that describes endpoints.
-For To create a controller, you must implement the empty `IController` interface.
+To create controller, you must implement the empty `IController` interface.

 ```c#
 builder.Endpoints.AddController(new ItemsController());